Hepcidin: Structure

-Hepcidin exists as a preprohormone (84 amino acids), prohormone (60 amino acids), and hormone (25 amino acids).
-Twenty- and 22-amino acid metabolites of hepcidin also exist in the urine.
-Deletion of 5 N-terminal amino acids results in loss of function.
-The conversion of prohepcidin to hepcidin is mediated by the prohormone convertase furin.
-This conversion may be regulated by alpha-1 antitrypsin.
+Hepcidin is initially synthesized as an 84-amino acid preprohormone (preprohepcidin) which undergoes sequential cleavages to form the active, mature hormone.
+The first cleavage by signal peptidase removes the 24-amino acid N-terminal signal peptide, creating a 60-amino acid prohepcidin.
+Furin-like convertase and α-1 antitrypsin then cleave prohepcidin to remove a 35-amino acid proregion, resulting in the 25-amino acid mature, bioactive hepcidin.
+There are also shorter isoforms of hepcidin, with 20 and 22 amino acids, which have minimal iron regulatory activity.
+Only the 9 N-terminal amino acids are essential for hepcidin's biological activity, specifically its ability to bind to ferroportin and regulate iron metabolism.

-Hepcidin is a tightly folded polypeptide with 32% beta sheet character and a hairpin structure stabilized by 4 disulfide bonds.
-The structure of hepcidin has been determined through solution NMR.
-NMR studies showed a new model for hepcidin: at ambient temperatures, the protein interconverts between two conformations, which could be individually resolved by temperature variation.
-The solution structure of hepcidin was determined at 325 K and 253 K in supercooled water.
-X-ray analysis of a co-crystal with Fab revealed a structure similar to the high-temperature NMR structure.
+Structurally, hepcidin is a tightly folded polypeptide with 32% beta-sheet character and a hairpin tertiary structure stabilized by four disulfide bonds among eight cystein residues (crucial structure).
+Hepcidin's structure has been elucidated through solution NMR, revealing that it interconverts between two conformations at different temperatures.
+X-ray analysis of a co-crystal with Fab confirmed a structure similar to the high-temperature NMR structure.

 Function

 Hepcidin is a regulator of iron metabolism.
 It inhibits iron transport by binding to the iron export channel ferroportin which is located in the basolateral plasma membrane of gut enterocytes and the plasma membrane of reticuloendothelial cells (macrophages), ultimately resulting in ferroportin breakdown in lysosomes.
 It has been shown that hepcidin is able to bind to the central cavity of ferroportin, thus occluding iron export from the cell.
 This suggests that hepcidin is able to regulate iron export independently of ferroportin endocytosis and ubiquitination, and is thus quickly inducible and reversible.

 In enterocytes, this prevents iron transmission into the hepatic portal system, thereby reducing dietary iron absorption.
-In macrophages, ferroportin inhibition causes iron sequestration within the cell.
-Increased hepcidin activity is partially responsible for reduced iron availability seen in anemia of chronic inflammation, such as kidney failure and that may explain why patient with end stage renal failure may not respond to oral iron replacement.
+In macrophages, ferroportin inhibition causes iron be to stored within the cell.
+Increased hepcidin activity is partially responsible for reduced iron availability seen in anemia of chronic inflammation, such as kidney failure; this may explain why patients with end stage kidney failure may not respond to oral iron replacement.

-Any one of several mutations in hepcidin result in juvenile hemochromatosis.
-The majority of juvenile hemochromatosis cases are due to mutations in hemojuvelin.
-Mutations in TMPRSS6 can cause anemia through dysregulation of Hepcidin.
+Any one of several mutations in hepcidin will result in juvenile hemochromatosis.
+The majority of juvenile hemochromatosis cases are caused by mutations in hemojuvelin.
+Mutations in TMPRSS6 can cause anemia through dysregulation of hepcidin.

 Hepcidin has strong antimicrobial activity against Escherichia coli strain ML35P and Neisseria cinerea and weaker antimicrobial activity against Staphylococcus epidermidis, Staphylococcus aureus and Streptococcus agalactiae.
 It is also active against the fungus Candida albicans, but has no activity against Pseudomonas aeruginosa.